Two catalytic events in 2015 created momentum to create Denver Smart City:

-- The U.S. Department of Transportation’s Smart City Challenge galvanized the City & County of Denver to examine transformative, multi-disciplinary Smart City projects that improve access to mobility choices.
-Denver was one of 7 national finalists provided the opportunity to think above and beyond normal budget constraints, knowledge barriers, and technological hurdles to identify a concrete path forward with a focus on innovative technologies, vehicle electrification and connecting neighborhoods.
+- The U.S. Department of Transportation’s Smart City Challenge galvanized the City and County of Denver to think of transformative, multi-disciplinary Smart City projects that could improve mobility.
+Denver was one of seven national finalists provided the opportunity to think beyond normal budget constraints, knowledge barriers, and technological hurdles to identify a concrete path forward with a focus on innovative technologies, vehicle electrification, and connected neighborhoods.

-- Panasonic’s move to 61st and Pena and subsequent smart solution Public Private Partner collaboration created momentum to address problems with next-generation solutions, and it emphasized the importance of both innovative technology and partnership to accomplish projects neither industry nor government would have completed on their own.
+- Panasonic’s move to 61st and Pena and subsequent public-private partnership with Denver is catalyzing the creation of technology solutions that neither industry nor government can complete on their own.

 - Smog and other environmental degradation

 - 23% population increase into Denver (10,000 – 15,000 new residents annually)

 - Increased congestion (73% of trips in Denver are Single Occupancy Vehicles (SOV), up 3% from last year)

 - 100-plus traffic-related deaths in Denver since January 2016

 - 23.9% of residents live near or below the poverty rate with limited mobility options